Makan Delrahim

-Makan Delrahim (/ˈmeɪkən ˌdɛlrəˈhiːm/; born November 2, 1969) is an Iranian-American attorney and lobbyist.
-Since October 6, 2025, he had been the Chief Legal Officer of Paramount Skydance.
-From 2017 to 2021, Delrahim served under President Donald Trump as Assistant Attorney General for the Department of Justice Antitrust Division.
+Makan Delrahim (/ˈmeɪkən ˌdɛlrəˈhiːm/; born November 2, 1969) is an Iranian–American lawyer and former lobbyist who was Assistant Attorney General for the Antitrust Division of the U.S. Department of Justice from 2017 to 2021 during the first Donald Trump administration.
+Since 2025, he has been the chief legal officer of Paramount Skydance.
+During his tenure at Paramount Skydance, Delrahim has overseen a lobbying campaign to get the second Donald Trump administration to approve the Paramount takeover of Warner Bros.
+Discovery.

 Early life and education

 Delrahim was born on November 2, 1969, in Tehran, Iran.
-His family are Persian Jews who immigrated to the United States in 1979.
+His family were Persian Jews who immigrated to the United States in 1979.
 Like many other Iranian Jewish immigrants, Delrahim's family settled in Los Angeles, California.
 His father made a living operating a gas station outside of greater Los Angeles, which Delrahim once worked at part-time.

 Delrahim initially struggled in elementary school because he did not speak English.
-Nevertheless, Delrahim excelled in his studies in high school, which allowed him to gain admission to the University of California, Los Angeles (UCLA).
-Delrahim graduated from UCLA in 1991 with a Bachelor of Science (B.S.) in kinesiology, as well as a Specialization in Business/Economics.
+Delrahim graduated from the University of California, Los Angeles in 1991 with a Bachelor of Science (B.S.) in kinesiology, as well as a Specialization in Business/Economics.

 Rather than pursue a career in kinesiology, Delrahim decided to become a lawyer, applying and gaining admission to the George Washington University Law School.
 Delrahim became a naturalized U.S. citizen while in law school, and graduated in 1995 with a Juris Doctor (J.D.) degree.
 Delrahim later earned a Master of Science (M.S.) in biotechnology from Johns Hopkins University in 2002.